 Best Family Beaches

 Families are spoiled for choice.
-Praia da Rocha is busy, bustling, and touristy but deserves mention for its wide-open sandy beach, perfect for young children and their buckets and spades.
+Praia da Rocha is busy, bustling, and touristy, but it still deserves mention for its wide-open sandy beach, perfect for young children and their buckets and spades.
+Sun loungers rent for 5 euros per day.

-Meia Praia towards Lagos is another good spot for families with children.
+Meia Praia towards Lagos is another good spot for families with children, with its 5-kilometer stretch of wide and sandy beach.

 Both of these beaches have plenty of restaurants and cafés with toilets and good facilities for families.
 In summer you’ll hear the call of “bolinhas,” as cheery sellers pass by offering bolas de Berlim for sale.
 These warm, custard-filled donuts are a traditional Portuguese treat.